 Movies That Stay With You: 'Force Majeure' Explodes, Examines, and Eviscerates Modern Masculinity

 A white bourgeois family sits at an exposed rooftop restaurant in a fancy ski resort when an explosion sounds in the distance.
 A controlled avalanche, designed to stabilise and strengthen the snow pack, and a common occurrence at places like that.
 The diners, after a brief shock, look on in amusement.
 But the mass of snow, now unleashed and travelling down the mountain towards them, doesn’t seem to slow down.
 A panic spreads like wildfire as the wall of white hurtles onwards and the families scatter, running for shelter.
-A man, and one of our main characters, grabs his phone in panic and abandons his terrified wife and children to the onslaught, dashing for the exit.
+A man grabs his phone in panic and abandons his terrified wife and children to the onslaught, dashing for the exit.
 But it’s a false alarm.
 The avalanche was no threat after all.
 After a minute or two the whiteout clears, and the families all return, laughing with nervous relief.
 The man we saw flee rejoins his family at their table, the plates and chairs are returned to their former places, but underneath the surface everything has changed.

 That’s the key scene in Ruben Östlund’s Force Majeure, winner of the Un Certain Regard Jury Prize at the 2014 Cannes Film Festival, and one of the best, most unsettling, darkly funny, and psyche-infesting movies of this decade.
 Immediately apparent in its formal brilliance — the direction, writing, performances, and cinematography all set to ‘mind-blowing’ — it nevertheless left me slightly cold when I first saw it last year.
 It wasn’t until a month or so later that I realised this was most likely by design.